hoyuela/glass-solstice/Calabash/features/step_definitions/README.md

 --------------
 The following are steps meant to be used for the transfer feature

-    Given /^I select a (?:from|to)? account$/ do Selects the first account that is in the list of the users accounts which will be an external account if one exists.
-When used again the first account selected will be an internal account so that the From and To accounts are different.
+    Given /^I select a(?: from| to) and(?: to| from)? account$/ do Selects a From and To account for the transfer.
+Uses the caret imageview index to differentiate between the To and From accounts due to the textview not being queryable.
-✓ Must have at least one external and one internal account.
+✓ Must have at least two accounts where at least one is internal.

     Given /^I schedule a transfer$/ do
-Generates a random amount ($30 - $40) and saves in into @savedAmount.
-Then enters the amount into the input field and schedules the transaction.
+Generates a random amount ($30 - $40) and inputs it into the amount field and completes the transfer.
+The transfer is then verified by looking at the account activity and verifying the amount in the most recent transaction.
 ✓ Must be able to transfer $40.00

     Given /^I verify (?:the)? transfer$/ do
-Verifies that the transfer amount appears under scheduled transactions by scrolling down until the amount is found.
+Verifies that the transfer amount appears in the most recent account transaction.